 the Islah, al-Tawhid Islamic Front, and Jund al-Islam.
 The

-Council on Foreign Relations argues that AI was preceded by Jund al-Islam,
+Council on Foreign Relations contends that AI was preceded by Jund al-Islam,

 which was formed on September 1, 2001, from al-Tawhid, Hamas, and Soran Forces;